 Advisement for the major is available from the Music, Theatre and Dance Department

 Music, B.A.
-Education Track Curriculum Guide (Suggested 4-Year Plan of Study)
+Instrumental Performance Track Curriculum Guide (Suggested 4-Year Plan of Study)

 All students who wish to be admitted to the Bachelor of Arts in music program must successfully pass a music audition and take a theory advisory test.
 While some students may wish to complete these admission requirements prior to enrollment at Salisbury University and immediately be admitted into the music program, other students may choose to begin as pre-music majors while preparing to complete their admission requirements sometime during their first year of applied study at Salisbury University.
 Admission and audition guidelines and procedures are available from the Music, Theatre and Dance Department.
 The music program is accredited by the National Association of Schools of Music (NASM).